Busting the myths about recycling in Brisbane

 Our current landfill is filling up, and future sites or waste technologies may require land farther from the city.

-By reducing waste and recycling, we make better use of our resources and save materials for the future.
+Reduce the waste and recyclables sent to landfill to use resources better and save materials for the future.
 Recycling helps tackle important environmental issues by conserving water, reducing energy use, lowering greenhouse emissions, decreasing landfill reliance, and protecting natural habitats.

 Myth 4: If there is no recycling symbol on the packaging it can’t be recycled